Upcoming Shipping Break: July 2-10

 How to Choose a Knit Fabric for a Project

-To make it easier to pair fabrics to projects, review the three flow charts above.
-Examine each characteristic of your fabric independently, and follow the flow charts to give you an idea of how best to use a certain type of fabric.
-For example, let us look at our Modal Spandex Jersey.
+To make it easier to pair fabrics to projects, review the three flow charts above and look at each characteristic of your fabric independently.

 Leave a comment